IshiyaoI/IshiyaoI.github.io/_pages/about.md

   - /about.html
 ---
 # About me
 I am an undergraduate student at University of Electronic Science and Technology of China.
-I'm interested in deep learning and its application to CV and AI4science.
+I'm interested in deep learning and its application to CV and HCI.
 I am also a developer of augmented reality technology, and I designed and manufactured an augmented reality device by myself (which is my graduation project).
 I was a research intern at Oneflow Inc. and Chinese Academy of Sciences.

 ## Preprint
 BrickPal: Augmented Reality-based Assembly Instructions for Brick Models <br>